 • Optimal protein intake decreases with training age, because your body becomes more efficient at preventing protein breakdown resulting from training and less protein is needed for the increasingly smaller amount of muscle that is built after each training session.

 Interested in more information like this?
-Have a look at the Bayesian PT Course.
+Have a look at the online Bayesian PT Course.